Stella1230/FisherIrisDataSetProject/README.md

 <br>

-Histogram based on Sepal Width that is is CM
+Histogram based on Sepal Width that in CM
 ```python
     # Histagram for Sepal Width
     #plt.grid(True)                 # Used sns.set instead to display the grid and set a background color